-There are lottery winners who go broke in a year or so after spending their millions on liquor and prostitutes.
+There are lottery winners who go broke in a few years after spending their millions on all the things they never had.
 Celebrities worth millions get in trouble with the law.
 Rich CEOs embezzle money from their companies.
-Prisoners who were released from jail find themselves going back to jail.
 Those who lose weight put the weight back on.
 Happiness based on external things don't last long.

 As mentioned in another blog, happiness is a CHOICE.
 It ought not be dependent on what you get.
 You could choose to be happy right now.
 Fat?
 Be happy!
 Fat and happy!
 Poor?
 Be happy!
 Unemployed?
 Be happy!
 Business is going slow?
 Be happy!
 If you want to be a generally happy person, then learn how to be happy with little and with much.

 Think about it this way.
 If you were poor, got rich, and went poor again, guess what?
 At least you knew how to be happy while you were poor.
 Yes, it would be disappointing if you lost your riches, but at least you weren't dependent on those riches to make you happy.

 Be happy!
 Be happy right now!
 And if something good happens in your life, then consider it a bonus!

 Man, I LOVE mangoes!
 They are one of the best fruits in the world!
 I think the forbidden fruit that Eve ate was a mango.
 After taking one bite out of that juicy mango, she couldn't stop eating it even if she realized she was sinning by eating it!

 When mangoes aren't ripe, they are truly bitter!
 But that's the case with any fruit.
 However, once they are ripe, watch out!
 Their flesh is soooo juicy that you would need to eat them over a sink -- otherwise, you'll get juice all over your floor!